zbo14/certnode/README.md

 The test suite sends HTTPS requests to Let's Encrypt (staging environment) and generates certificates.

 Therefore, tests *must* run from a `domain` you control, presumably on a VPS.
 Since `certnode` attains certificates through HTTP validation, it must run as root so it can listen on port 80.
-Make sure firewall rules allow this traffic.
+Make sure firewall rules allow inbound HTTP traffic.

 **Note:** if you run tests several times in quick succession, you may be rate-limited by Let's Encrypt.